oracle/python-cx_Oracle/doc/src/api_manual/module.rst

 .. attribute:: _Error.isrecoverable

     Boolean attribute representing whether the error is recoverable or not.
-    This is False in all cases unless Oracle Database 12.1 is being used on both the server and the client.
+    This is False in all cases unless both Oracle Database 12.1 (or later) and Oracle Client 12.1 (or later) are being used.

     .. versionadded:: 5.3